Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Giant intestine model.md

 **Functional model of the intestine** - Everyone knows that your intestines are long, but how long is long?
 Find out with our scale fabric model, and you might be surprised!

-Last initially checked on 2023-01-22 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-01-22 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-01-30 by Jamie Barrett (jb2369@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->